 Astronomers announced when exactly the magnetic field of the star will change to the opposite polarity, and what troubles it can cause to the inhabitants of the earth.

-NASA astronomers have learned when the Sun’s magnetic field will change its polarity.
-According to the calculations, it will happen in only three weeks, writes the “Metro”.
+NASA astronomers announced when the Sun’s magnetic field will change its polarity.
+According to the calculations, it will happen in only three weeks.

 However, it is not a cause to wait for the apocalypse: such poles changes occur on the Sun every 11 years.

-Still, the change of the Sun’s magnetic field has a positive side: for example, the world will be more likely to watch the northern lights, writes Daily Mail.
+Still, the change of the Sun’s magnetic field has a positive side: for example, the world will be more likely to watch the northern lights.